junxit/us-congress-bills-115/metadata.md

 - 2018-09-25 — Placed on the Union Calendar, Calendar No. 758.
 - 2018-09-25 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-970.
 - 2018-09-25 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-970.
+- 2018-09-26 — Considered as unfinished business. (consideration: CR H8904-8905)
+- 2018-09-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-09-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 394 - 15 (Roll no. 404).
+- 2018-09-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 394 - 15 (Roll no. 404).